impay-money/impayd_old/readme.md

 # impayd
-**impayd** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).
+**impayd** is a distributed blockchain for financial services built using Cosmos SDK and Tendermint and created with [Starport](https://starport.com).
+It delivers benefits to the financial services participants and developers via its open-source platform based on Tnedermint consensus engine.

+Test commit

+# Why impayd?

+It's a blockchain based on microservice application that connects Cosmos-powered blockchains.
+The impayd-client runs on pure Cosmos Modules coded in Golang.
+It establishes a connection to a blockchain endpoint and executes instructions on that blockchain.
+Because the impayd-client is modular, the blockchain can be readily modified.

+To receive requests, the impayd-client establishes a web server.
+Startport is a code-based tool used for regulating Cosmos ecosystem.

 ## Get started

 ```
-ignite chain serve
+starport chain serve
 ```

 `serve` command installs dependencies, builds, initializes, and starts your blockchain in development.

 ### Configure

 Your blockchain in development can be configured with `config.yml`.
-To learn more, see the [Ignite CLI docs](https://docs.ignite.com).
+To learn more, see the [Starport docs](https://docs.starport.com).

 ### Web Frontend

-Ignite CLI has scaffolded a Vue.js-based web app in the `vue` directory.
+Starport has scaffolded a Vue.js-based web app in the `vue` directory.
 Run the following commands to install dependencies and start the app:

 ```
 cd vue